 Tag Archives: CrashCourse

-How close is the worst case scenario?: Crash Course Futures of AI #3
+How could AI transform society?: Crash Course Futures of AI #2

-Traditional Ecological Knowledge and Climate Change: Ep 24 of Crash Course Native American History
+Hollywood, Pretendians, and Cultural Appropriation: Ep 23 of Crash Course Native American History

 You must be logged in to post a comment.